Continuous Controls Monitoring gains momentum

 ‘It’s not what you don’t know that kills you, it’s what you know for sure that ain’t true.’ – Mark Twain

-The scrutiny challenge is largely a consequence of lack of trusted data, or in other words, a lack of visibility.
+The scrutiny challenge is largely a consequence of a lack of trusted data, or in other words, a lack of visibility.
 This is partly due to the previously mentioned explosion of tools.

 There are huge data challenges when it comes to measuring security posture because it’s so difficult to get real-time visibility across so many tools that aren’t made to work together.
 You’re overloaded with data and, crucially, you don’t know how tools are performing against an organisational baseline.